 Different Formats of Taking the Course:

-- Option 1 is to take the course fully asynchronous via the Sorbonne website with the option to engage in discussions on our community platform Circle.
+- Option 1 Take the course fully asynchronous via the Sorbonne website with an additional option to engage in discussions on our

 About the tool